matt-dong-123/dotfiles/README.md

 <details><summary><b>Enabling textfox (only necessary for manual install)</b></summary>

 > **Important**
-> This is only for Firefox users!
+> This is only for Firefox/LibreWolf users!

-1. Go to about:profiles in firefox, and copy the "Root Directory" path of the profile you want to use
+1. Go to about:profiles in the url bar, and copy the "Root Directory" path of the profile you want to use
-2. Run `install.sh` in the ~/dotfiles/firefox_config
+2. Run `install.sh` in ~/dotfiles/librewolf_config/
 3. Paste the path you copied in step 1 into the script
 4. You should be good to go!